 It's the favorite time of the year for tech buyers.
 The Black Friday deals are just around the corner.
 That expensive thing you’ve been longing for all year is finally going to be reasonably priced.
 Now you can score an amazing holiday gift for that special somebody, even if that special somebody is yourself.
 Just like door-busting television deals, we’ve seen some killer deals on 4K displays and high refresh rate gaming monitors.

 The best 4K TVs and gaming displays

-If you’re someone who likes to play their games on a big screen, then the future lies in 4K.
+If you’re someone who prefers to play their games on a big screen, then the future lies in 4K.
 Gaming on a TV removes some of the benefits you get from a monitor, such as faster response times and anti-screen tearing technologies like FreeSync and G-Sync.
 However, sometimes you just want to engulf yourself in a game, and there’s no better way of doing that than having a display which takes up your entire vision.
-Computer monitors cap at 34-inches, which is more than enough for some, but if you are in the market for a new big TV for your games, and you’ve got a fairly modern PC, the only reason not to get a 4K TV is the premium price.
+The largest computer monitors range from 34-inches up to 43 (and we can't forget about Samsung's CHG90 and Dell's UltraSharp 49), which is more than enough for some, but if you are in the market for a new big TV for your games, and you’ve got a fairly modern PC, the only reason not to get a 4K TV is the premium price.

 Samsung has a frankly ridiculous 110-inch UHD display, which you can feel free to buy if you’ve maybe created a popular social media platform, or have won the lottery several times.
-Even the 78-inch Samsung KS9800 is probably too big for most, so for the rest of us, the TVs between 50-60-inches are more likely in our price range. article has an option for the high-end, the mid-range, and the entry level, so keep a keen eye out for these particular models on Black Friday.
+Even the 78-inch Samsung KS9800 is probably too big for most, so for the rest of us, the TVs between 50-60-inches are more likely in our price range.
+PC Gamer’s best TV for gaming article has an option for the high-end, the mid-range, and the entry level, so keep a keen eye out for these particular models as well on Black Friday.